Modern Trends in Islam

 - Module Code:

 - FHEQ Level:

 - Full Year

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-The course aims to:
+The module aims to:

 - provide students with the theoretical and methodological tools to enable them to critically appraise these expressions

 - enable students to access and evaluate diverse types of (primary and secondary) texts and materials and to develop a critical viewpoint on the issues covered